StefanoGaspardone/Participium/README.md

 In both views, the reporterʼs name is shown (“anonymous” if that option was chosen), along with the report title.
 Clicking the title opens the full description (with pictures).

+Unregistered users can also view reports on maps.
+Both registered and unregistered users can type an address into the search bar to zoom in on that area of the map and see all reports in that area.

+When logged into Participium, citizens can follow reports of other citizens and receive notifications (following the same rules as for owned reports).

 ### Statistics